 Still make Athens a stop!

 Athens to me is the definitive in the common phrase, “it’s a great place to visit, but you wouldn’t want to live there.”
+So with that 48 hours in Athens was the perfect amount of time.
 To be honest, I think most Athenians feel this way too.
 Please visit our city, learn some history, enjoy our food, shop for a bit but don’t stay too long it is just overwhelming.
 This EU protected city is amazing and I am thoroughly impressed with the struggles they’ve endured and are still working on to get stronger.
 Truly impressive.

-There are several boat day trips and excursions to the surrounding islands that you could easily take and make Athens a stop-over to continue discovering the rest of the country.
+There are several boat day trips and excursions to the surrounding islands that you could easily take if you had a little bit longer than 48 hours in Athens or make it a stop-over to continue discovering the rest of the country.
 Might be what I do next because I would love to visit Alex again, have a chat and enjoy some delicious eggplant ~